-That’s how you blow your audience away.
+So, is your content marketing strategy based on quality or quantity?
+That's how you blow your audience away.
 The benefits?
-You’ll attract links, publicity, high rankings, and eventually become a star in your niche.
+You'll attract links, publicity, high rankings, and eventually become a star in your niche.

 What was the last piece of “big” content you created for your business?
 How has it changed the way you're perceived by your audience?
 Do you have plans for another big project that is sure to make waves in your niche?
 Give us a few details in the comments section!

 Christine O’Kelly is the co-founder of Online PR Media, the press release distribution site that supercharges traditional media press releases with multimedia, social media, and search engine optimization.
 A recognized expert in SEO press release strategy and distribution, Christine teaches marketers, advertisers, and business owners how to gain more online visibility and publicity for their businesses.
 For a FREE copy of Christine O’Kelly and Tara Geissinger’s e-book, “The Results Driven Press Release Formula,” visit: http://www.onlineprnews.com/how-to-write-a-press-release